tweedegolf/storage-abstraction/README.md

 ### <a name='adapter-class'></a>Adapter class

 You could choose to let your adapter class extend the class `AbstractStorage`.
-If you look at the [code](https://github.com/tweedegolf/storage-abstraction/blob/master/src/AbstractAdapter.ts) you can see that it only implements small parts of the API such as the `test` method.
+If you look at the [code](https://github.com/tweedegolf/storage-abstraction/blob/master/src/AbstractAdapter.ts) you can see that it only implements small parts of the API such as the `getType` method.
 Also it performs some sanity checking of parameters of a few API functions; this way you don't have to implement these checks in all derived classes.

 One thing to note is the way `addFileFromPath`, `addFileFromBuffer` and `addFileFromReadable` are implemented; these are all forwarded to the non-API function `store`.
 This function stores files in the storage using 3 different types of origin; a path, a buffer and a stream.
 Because these ways of storing have a lot in common they are grouped together in a single overloaded method.